 Can it be here already?
-This is Midsummer, the Summer Solstice or Litha (also called Alban Hefin, Sun Blessing, Gathering Day, Feill-Sheathain Vestalia or St. John's Day.
+This is Midsummer, the Summer Solstice or Litha, sometimes called Alban Hefin, Sun Blessing, Gathering Day, Feill-Sheathain, Vestalia or St. John's Day.
 The word Litha is Anglo-Saxon and hails from the Venerable Bede's De temporum ratione which called June and July se Ærra Liþa (early summer month) and se Æfterra Liþa (later summer month).
-Whatever we choose to call it, this is the longest day of the year north of the equator - it's the day on which the Sun is at its zenith (highest point) in the northern hemisphere and seems to stand still for a brief intensely shining interval before starting down the long slope to russet autumn, and beyond to winter.
+Whatever we choose to call it, this is the longest day of the year north of the equator - it's the day on which the Sun is at its zenith and seems to stand still for a brief intense shining interval before starting down the long slope to russet autumn, and beyond to winter.
 South of the equator, this is the Midwinter Solstice (or Yule), and out southern kin are headed for summer.

 The eight festive spokes on the Wheel of the Year are all associated with fire, but the summer solstice more than any other observance.
 In earlier times, all Europe was alight on the eve of Midsummer, and our forebears gathered around ritual bonfires in celebration of a grand and golden occasion.
 The flowers of this day are golden too, and the ancients always included the yellow blossoms of St. John's Wort in the festive circlets which adorned their brows.